Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 Exploring regulatory pathways and gene networks

-What Can You Achieve with our Transcriptomics Services?
+What Can You Achieve with RNA-Seq Analysis?

 Identify Key Regulatory Genes